erSubhashThapa/100daysofcode/r1-log.md

    Even though I started my code organized, it got a little crazy again.
 It's hard to manage when it's not organized.
 I wonder how I can learn to organize it better?
 What can I search? what resources can I find?

-   Coded while on the road from NOLA to Lafayette.
+   Studied while on the road from NOLA to Lafayette.

    ![screenshot](long_imgs/travel_3-29.gif)